 You’d be surprised how many deliveries are botched because the shipper wrote the incorrect address on the bill of lading.
-Details are crucial in freight shipping, especially with expedited freight shipping.
+Details are crucial in freight shipping, especially with expedited freight.
 Go over your paperwork carefully to make sure all the information is correct and complete.

 4. Be up to date on shipping trends

 Having knowledge about current shipping trends, how the industry operates and which carriers can best handle your business enables you to get the best truck for the best price.
-On the other hand, not understanding the current market can cause you to leave money on the table or set a budget that’s unrealistic.
+However, not understanding the current market can cause you to leave money on the table or set an unrealistic budget.

-One easy way to minimize costs is to reduce the time it takes to load and unload freight.
-Consistently building shipments that are easy to load and unload increases productivity and efficiency and lowers costs, both in time and in the potential for product damage.
+One easy way to minimize costs is to reduce the time it takes to load and unload the freight.
+Consistently building shipments that are easy to load and unload increases productivity and efficiency and lowers costs.
+This will help both in time and in the potential for product damage.
 Some ways that you can optimize the loading and unloading process include more efficient dock scheduling or the use of load planning software.